Preparing to Go

 Students must be enrolled at the University of Adelaide and approved to receive a minimum of 9 units credit, per semester, towards their University of Adelaide degree.
 However, students should be prepared to enrol into and negotiate credit for the equivalent of 12 units if required by their University of Adelaide faculty or their host university.
 International students at the University of Adelaide should consult International Student Support before enrolling in less than 12 units at the University of Adelaide.

-Any specific questions regarding enrollment at the University of Adelaide whilst on exchange should be directed to your faculty advisors.
+Any specific questions regarding enrolment at the University of Adelaide whilst on exchange should be directed to your faculty advisors.

 Whilst you may have received faculty approval for a selection of subjects before you leave, there are some instances where a course is cancelled or restricted by your host university.
 This may happen just before you leave, or even after you arrive.
 Accordingly, it is important that you are ready to change your course selection and maintain flexibility with your expectations of what you may actually end up studying overseas.